doorkeeper-gem/doorkeeper/README.md

 - Ruby 1.8.7, 1.9.2 or 1.9.3
 - Rails 3.1.x or 3.2.x
-- ORM ActiveRecord, Mongoid 2, Mongoid 3 or MongoMapper
+- ORM ActiveRecord, Mongoid (version 2, 3 and _current_) or MongoMapper

 ## Installation